arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 ![](Pasted%20image%2020240426003924.png)

-We can do accomplish this in a variety of ways:
+We can accomplish this in a variety of ways:
 #### netexec

 The easiest would be with `--gmsa` flag in netexec: